Friends and Family (The Simpsons): Plot

 Mr. Burns goes to an appointment with his psychiatrist to deal with his anger issues.
 Much to Burns' anger, Dr. Nussbaum gives up on his case after seventy years and says that he will never be able to have a family.
 Shortly after Burns leaves the room, the doctor dies.
 During his funeral, Burns pays for his tombstone which has "Paid for by C. Montgomery Burns" written on it, angering everyone there.
 Escaping from the angry mourners, Burns and Smithers accidentally run over Professor Frink who is wearing virtual reality glasses.
-Burns gets interested on the technology and takes it home where he has a lot of fun with them.
+Burns gets interested in the technology and takes it home where he has a lot of fun with them.
 However, Smithers reminds him that the last thing his doctor said was that he needed a family, and suggests programming a virtual reality family to test out this idea.

 At the family tryouts, the Simpsons are the ones who stood out the most to Burns, so he decides to hire them.
 Burns has intended to be the father of the family, so Homer is sent back home.
 During the first recordings, Burns enjoys the experience and hires the Simpson family for ten years.
 At home, Homer misses his family at first, but he later realizes that he could have fun by himself.
 While lying naked on the roof at night, he meets his neighbor Julia.
 They quickly befriend each other over their love of beer and hatred towards Ned Flanders.

 At the recordings, the rest of the Simpsons are already tired of their job and Burns, angry at them, gives up on starting a family and fires the Simpsons.
 When the family gets back home, Marge finds out about Homer's friendship with Julia.
 She gets angry, thinking that Homer is cheating on her with Julia, but when Julia comes in through the back door, she assures Marge that she and Homer are just friends and that she would not steal a man who is in a committed relationship.
 Julia leaves after telling Marge that she and Homer are lucky to have each other, and Marge, though she accepts Homer's friendship with Julia, is still a little angry with him.
 But after Homer explains some things that Julia taught him that can improve his relationship with Marge, she forgives him and they embrace, which is seen by Julia and her fiancé, who works as a pilot.

 The episode ends by fast-forwarding a few years into the future showing most Springfieldians, including Homer and Marge, using virtual reality glasses.

+Production

+In July 2016 at San Diego Comic-Con, it was announced that Allison Janney would guest star in an episode this season.
+Executive producer Al Jean described her character, Julia, as someone who likes beer and Homer, which upsets Marge, even though she has no romantic interest in Homer.